isitsamgallon/ashen/src/site/notes/Named Characters & Beasts/Important Characters/The Auditors/Akin Netch ‡.md

 ---
-{"dg-publish":true,"permalink":"/named-characters-and-beasts/important-characters/the-auditors/akin-netch/","tags":["Important"],"updated":"2025-05-30T12:03:49.101+01:00"}
+dg-publish: true
+tags:
+  - Important
+Nation: Unknown/Unclear
+town: Unknown/Unclear
+age: Adult
+race: Human
+gender: Male
+icon: vip
+faction: The Auditors
 ---
 ### Overview
-Akin Netch, known as "the Faceless Savior," was a mysterious and revered figure as the founder of [[Groups & Factions/The Auditors\|The Auditors]].
+Akin Netch, known as "the Faceless Savior," was a mysterious and revered figure as the founder of [[The Auditors]].
 He rejected divine influence and adopted countless identities, never revealing his true face.
 His actions were guided by a belief in maintaining the world’s balance.

 ### Other Information
 - Akin established _The Auditors_, a secretive order devoted to preserving balance in the realm, addressing both natural and supernatural forces.
 The Auditors acted as impartial agents, intervening in shadowy and decisive ways to maintain equilibrium.